canizalesjaime/homebot/ros2_ws/README.md

 # home_bot
-* fix ros2 issue of holding key, by fixing launch file with event handler.
-Add urdf file ? add the new motor motion stop to the ros packages
-* keep messing around with the frequency and duty_us for turning, find best values for l298n
+* keep messing around with the frequency and duty_us for turning, find best values for l298n, then update motor control node
 * Make website(react): Add bio and teaching, stream video, control bot, gui for orientation(start with ros2 rviz) add flutter app?
 * Add some ml with pytorch course(make an unsupervised grasping model?) and simple vision like yolo
 * segmentation, stereo camera or ultrasound slam for 3d stuff